 Definition of MySQL sort_buffer_size

 MySQL sort_buffer_size is a parameter specified in MySQL server which is far from noticeable to regulate.
 It is each session buffer that is assigned each time it is required.
-The difficulty with the buffer derives from the way Linux assigns memory.
-Earlier Monty Taylor have defined the core concern in detail but essentially beyond 256kB the behavior modifies and becomes leisurelier.
-For MySQL sort_buffer_size, the memory is allocated per connection or thread.
-So, if the buffer memory is set to overhead 256kB then, it implements mmap() in place of malloc() for assignment of memory.
-In fact, this can be tuneable but the default remains 256kB.
+The difficulty with the buffer derives from the way Linux allocates memory.
+Monty Taylor defined the core concern in detail earlier, but essentially beyond 256kB, the behavior modifies and becomes leisurely.
+In MySQL, the sort_buffer_size allocates memory per connection or thread.
+Hence, if the buffer memory is set with an overhead of 256kB, MySQL will utilize mmap() instead of malloc() for memory allocation.
+This can be tuneable, but the default remains 256kB.

 We can illustrate the following syntax to query the command code for MySQL sort_buffer_size as follows:

 | [@@global. | @@session. | @@]SYSTEM_VARIABLE_NAME = EXPRESSION;